-Earnings per share have been calculated based on the weighted average number of shares of common stock issued and outstanding and, if dilutive, common stock equivalents (warrants and employee stock options) during the three months ended March 31, 1995 and 1996.
+Earnings per share have been calculated based on the weighted average number of shares of common stock issued and outstanding.
+Common stock equivalents (warrants and employee stock options) were excluded for the three and nine months ended September 30, 1995 and 1996 because they were not dilutive to loss per share amounts.
 Net loss has been adjusted for cumulative dividends on the 8% Series A Cumulative Preferred Stock.